 Why it’s important: Crib mobiles are another great way to encourage your baby to play independently while improving your little ones eye sight.

 Why I like it: I love crib mobiles as they are an ideal and guilt-free way of giving you a short break to have a quick shower or cup of tea, knowing that your baby is learning to spend time alone and focus on interesting and stimulating objects dangling above.

 Why it’s important: That good old fashioned rattle comes in so many forms and they offer so much developmentally.
 They expose your baby to lots of textures and sounds.

-Why it's important: Establishing a love of the outdoors is very important for sensory development and you can never start too early.
-Babies will love to feel fresh air and sun on their face and looking at leaves moving in the breeze.
+Why it’s important: Establishing a love of the outdoors is very important for sensory development and you can never start too early.
+Babies will love to feel fresh air and sun on their faces and to look at leaves moving in the breeze.
 Don’t be scared to take your little one outside and (if weather permits) lie them on a blanket in their pram, under a tree.

 Why I like it: Teaching our children about the joy of nature and the big outdoors improves their sensory and physical wellbeing.
 The seeds you sow in those early weeks are never wasted and I love to take small babies outside and show them what nature has to offer.

 Why it’s important: Singing is another means of communication with your little one.
 They will love to hear you sing and will be no judge of the quality of your voice.
 Nurturing a love of music in your baby has so many benefits from language development to being calming and comforting too.